dhslab/nf-core-hic/README.md

    --genome <GENOME_NAME> \
    --outdir <OUTDIR>
    ```
+- any number of profiles/config-files can be used.
+Just consider how configuration priorities are set in nextflow as documented [here](https://www.nextflow.io/docs/latest/config.html)
 ## Usage
 ### Required parameters:
 1. **Input** `samplesheet.cvs` which provides directory paths for `fastq1`, `fastq2` raw reads and their metadata (`id`, `sample`, `library`, `flowcell`). this can be provided either in a configuration file or as `--input path/to/samplesheet.cvs` command line parameter.
 Example sheet located in `assets/samplesheet.csv`.